rfly-openha/documents/4_resources/flight_information.md

 ## 1. Control Sequence Composition
 The control sequence consists of various commands, where each command is terminated by a semicolon `;`, and each command is composed of different strings.
 (All characters are English symbols.)

-The first character of each command represents a control class, and the meanings of the existing control classes are interpreted as follows:
+The first character of each command represents a class of functions, and the meanings of the existing classes are listed as follows:
 1: Time class (including wait by time and wait for reset functions)
 2: Control class (including unlock, lock, position control, velocity control, landing, and fault injection functions)